 The ECX Amateur Radio Network consists of a VHF repeater located near Race Central in Joseph linked to a UHF repeater the near the Salt Creek Summit checkpoint.
 A VHF remote base on the UHF repeater gives backcountry units additional channel options to make contact with net control.
 Safety and Communications volunteers are located at Ferguson Ridge (Start/Finish), Salt Creek Summit, Ollokot, and Twin Lakes.
 Additional mobile units operate on snowmobiles as part of the trail crew.
 The communications net operates for about 45 hours continuously, directed by a net control station at Race Central.
 Net Control operates mostly paperless, using a custom build web application that tracks resources, mushers, and weather across the course.
 A local server combined with generator and battery backups protects the system from power and Internet outages.
 Data from this system updates public websites and displays at Race Central around the clock.
 Race communications maybe monitored around the world through an Echolink Conference.

-If you are or would like to be, please register or log-in and completely fill out all the profile information (if you're already logged-in, look under the volunteer menu, edit your profile)- we need this updated annually for insurance purposes!-or-You can download and mail the PDF formHERE You WILL NOT be able to help on the race unless we have current information!
+If you are or would like to be, please register or log-in and completely fill out all the profile information (if you're already logged-in, look under the volunteer menu, "Volunteer Application")- we need this updated annually for insurance purposes!-or-You can download and mail the PDF formHERE You WILL NOT be able to help on the race unless we have current information!

 Meeting Information can now be found under the volunteer menu.

 Eagle Cap Extreme operates under a special use permit from Wallowa-Whitman National Forest and is an Equal Opportunity Provider and Employer